 - Download the All-In-One VPN app for Mac from the ibVPN site.
 It is similar to the OneClick app, but it includes access to the Kill Switch feature.

 - Download the Softether Mac Client and configure it to use the ibVPN servers.

 - Manual set up VPN connections on your Mac or your routers (tutorials available).

 The ibVPN applications (OneClick and All-In-One) have a similar interface that involves selecting the server location and connect.
 Additionally, nice features like Fastest Server, Fastest Favorites, Rotating Favorites are useful.

 How to use a VPN on Mac on a daily basis

 Having easy access to a VPN from your Mac is critical nowadays.
 Connecting to a public Wi-Fi at the airport or from your hotel room without encrypting your traffic with a VPN is dangerous.
 Your data (passwords, credit card data, emails) can be intercepted and read by hackers standing just next to you.

 Thus, you need easy access to a VPN on your Mac.
 Here are some tips you should keep in mind:

 - Have your VPN subscription up to date.
 By subscribing to annual or biannual plans, you reduce the risk of having your access to VPN servers cut off to a minimum.

-- Enable the run at start-up option (if available) and have the VPN app accessible from the taskbar (menu bar).
-Thus, you will be able to turn the VPN with one click (maybe, two).
+- Enable the run at the start-up option (if available) and have the VPN app accessible from the taskbar (menu bar).
+Thus, you will be able to turn on the VPN with one click (maybe, two).

 - Auto-connect to VPN when switching to an unsecured Wi-Fi.
 This is very useful when traveling and your Mac automatically connects to various Wi-Fi networks.